pokstad/Couchsite/readme.md

 Similar to other HTML template systems, Couchsite aims to reuse HTML code to improve maintainability.
 Unlike other template systems, Couchsite accomplishes this on the client side.
 Each template is stored as an attachment to a special document.
 This special document follows this format:

-Similar to content docs, the template doc must follow a schema.
-The cs object contains all required fields:

 ```JavaScript
     {
         _id:"cs_template:webpage",